Can an ATV Flip? Common Causes and How to Avoid It

 When riding in particularly bumpy and uneven terrain, crossing a ditch or a hole in the ground, the ATV may flip if a wheel falls in.

-Preventing this from happening requires riding experience and being alert, paying attention to the terrain ahead.
+Preventing this from happening requires riding experience, being alert, and paying attention to the terrain ahead.

 7. Poor Cargo-Weight Distribution or Overloading